ROCm/HIP/docs/understand/programming_model.rst

         The CPU block shows four large processing cores, lists Large Cache per Core, and High Clock Speed of 3 to 5 gigahertz.
-The GPU block shows 42 smaller processing cores, lists Shared Memory across Cores, and Lower Clock SPeeds of 1 to 2 gigahertz.
+The GPU block shows 42 smaller processing cores, lists Shared Memory across Cores, and Lower Clock Speeds of 1 to 2 gigahertz.

   Differences in CPUs and GPUs